-Gluten-Free Almond Cupcakes with Honey Merengue Buttercream and Apricot Filling.
-Apricots, almond and honey.
-Three flavors that belong together in delicate cupcakes that will win over any crowd.
+This Gluten-Free Almond Cupcakes with Honey Merengue Buttercream and Apricot Filling recipe is simply delicious.
+Apricots, almond and honey are three flavors that belong together in delicate cupcakes that will win over any crowd.

-I really just want to share these gluten-free cupcakes with you.
+I really just want to share these gluten-free almond cupcakes with you.

 It’s no secret that I think cupcakes have magic healing powers.
 Or that they are a divine sort of therapy.
 This particular recipe is no exception.
 Actually, it might just be the cupcake that proves the rule.